sanjanavignesh1812-sudo/ecommerce-price-alert/README.md

 ## 🧮 SQL Equivalent Logic
 The same price-drop logic can be implemented in SQL using window functions.

-Only the **same product’s** latest and previous prices are compared.

----

-## 🧮 SQL Equivalent Logic
-The same price-drop logic can be implemented in SQL using window functions.

 ```sql
 WITH price_history AS (
   SELECT